ahmedsami76/spark/spark-hadoop/README.md

 <pid> ResourceManager
 <pid> DataNode
 ```

+- To validate that spark is running run `# pyspark` to launch PySpark Shell
+- After the shell is launched, from Docker host open the browser and browse to `http://sparkc:4040` to launch the `Spark UI` page.
 - the order of the listing above doesn't matter as long as all 5 hadoop services are running

 ## notes
-- the hadoop ports are not exposed by default.
+- the hadoop and sparl ports are not exposed by default.
 - you can either edit the `Dockerfile` to `EXPOSE` the required ports, or the container's ip address to use the hadoop services from outside the container
 - another option is to use another container that would automatically register the container's hostname as an alias in the docker host's `/etc/hosts` file
  in order to be able to access the container by name from the docker host